A medical professional in scrubs and gloves examines brain scans displayed on a large screen in a surgical environment.

 If you have been hurt on the job, you may have many concerns:

-Ginsberg & O'Connor, P.C., represents injured workers in Burlington County, Camden County and surrounding New Jersey.
+Ginsberg & O’Connor represent injured workers in Burlington County, Camden County, and surrounding New Jersey.
 We help you access the medical care and wage benefits you need to recover from a work-related accident.
+See our workers’ compensation lawyers for more details about your work injury rights, including potential third-party personal injury claims.

-We Pursue All Sources Of Work Injury Compensation
+We Pursue All Sources of Work Injury Compensation

 All New Jersey employers are required to carry workers’ compensation insurance, which means all New Jersey workers are entitled to workers’ comp benefits after an on-the-job injury.
 However, workers’ compensation is an “exclusive remedy,” which means even if the injury is your employer’s fault, you cannot sue the employer for more money.